trueos/trueos-docs/trueos-handbook/using.rst

 formats, CDs and DVDs from a disk or image file, and even files inside ZIP and RAR archives.
 It can scan all of your media and automatically create a personalized library with album covers, descriptions, and fan art.

 To install Kodi, use AppCafe®.
-Click "App Search" and search for "pcbsd-meta-kodi".
+Click "App Search" and search for "kodi".
 Once installed, an entry for "Media Center" should be added to the "Multimedia" section of the application menu of your desktop.
 You can also start Kodi by typing :command:`kodi` from a command prompt.

 If you have never used Kodi before, take some time to skim through the `Kodi Wiki Manual <http://kodi.wiki/>`_.